astrohart/MFR/MFR.GUI.Windows.Presenters.Interfaces/README.md

 ##### Summary

-Imports the configuration data for this application.
+Imports the projectFileRenamerConfiguration data for this application.

 ##### Parameters